pypa/pip/src/pip/_vendor/README.rst

 * **Making other libraries uninstallable.** One of pip's current dependencies is the ``requests`` library, for which pip requires a fairly recent version to run.
-  If pip dependended on ``requests`` in the traditional manner, then we'd either have to maintain compatibility with every ``requests`` version that has ever existed (and ever will), OR allow pip to render certain versions of ``requests`` uninstallable.
+  If pip depended on ``requests`` in the traditional manner, then we'd either have to maintain compatibility with every ``requests`` version that has ever existed (and ever will), OR allow pip to render certain versions of ``requests`` uninstallable.
 (The second issue, although technically true for any Python